SkyS4ver/SkyS4verDocs/docs/1_DataRetrieval/Step2.md

 sidebar_position: 4
 ---

-# Step 2 : Creation of a Lambda Layer
+# Step 2 : Creation of a zip for the Lambda Layer

 # First question is why ?
 Advantages of using Layers:\